weltond/DataStructure/LeetCode/recursion/698-Partition-to-K-Equal-Sum-Subsets.md

 ## Answer
 ### Method 1 - DFS - :rocket: 1ms (100%)

+From the view of bucket, every bucket iterates through items in `nums`, and decide if the item can be fit into current bucket.

 ```java
 class Solution {
     public boolean canPartitionKSubsets(int[] nums, int k) {